-- type of fund - date the fund or series was started: the date at which the fund or series was legally started by declaration of trust or amendment to the articles of incorporation of the Corporate Funds, which corresponds to the date of the prospectus.
+- type of fund - date the fund or series was started: the date at which the fund or series was legally started by declaration of trust, which corresponds to the date of the prospectus.
 The date the fund was started remains the same for each renewal.
-The date the series was started is updated at the next renewal after the start date and is renamed "date operations commenced" to indicate the date at which its units were first issued - date operations commenced: the date at which the units of each series were first issued - type of securities the fund offers you - whether securities are qualified investments under the Tax Act for registered plans - annual management fees - portfolio manager and portfolio sub-advisor (if applicable).
+The date the series was started is updated at the next renewal after the start date and is renamed "date operations commenced" to indicate the date at which its units were first issued - · date operations commenced: the date at which the units of each series were first issued - type of units the fund offers you - whether securities are qualified investments under the Tax Act for registered plans - annual management fees - portfolio manager and portfolio sub-advisor (if applicable).